 A UNIQUE PARTNERSHIP

-The Global CDR Action Network (CDRANet, pronounced see-drah-net) is global partnership between countries, industries and institutions who are working together to create workable global policy for removing carbon dioxide from the Earth’s atmosphere at scale.
+The Global CDR Action Network (CDRANet, pronounced see-drah-net) is a global partnership between countries, industries and institutions who are working together to create workable global policy for removing carbon dioxide from the Earth’s atmosphere at scale.
 This network is unique and vital in five key respects:

 - CDRANet is focusing only on removing carbon dioxide from the Earth’s atmosphere.
 There are many important related issues to consider, of course, but the central goal of CDRANet is to develop realistic, sustainable, and immediately actionable CDR policies.